Anuken/Mindustry-Classic/README.md

 ### Important Notice

 This repository is **no longer being maintained.** No features will be implemented, no bugs will be fixed and no additional releases will be made unless absolutely necessary.
-If you find an issue and know how to fix it, feel free to submit a pull request. **Issues will be ignored.**
+If you find an issue and know how to fix it, feel free to submit a pull request.

 ### Building